armvirus/hook-scanner/README.md

 Scans all modules in target process for jmp/int3 hooks dissassembles then and follows jmps to destination.

 ## Procedure
-1. The process enumerates every modules .text section and dissassembles each instruction
+1. The process enumerates every modules .text section and dissassembles each instruction using [zydis dissassembler](https://github.com/zyantific/zydis)
 2. The instruction is compared against the module on disk to check for patch.
 3. If it is a patched instruction checks if it is a jmp and proceeds to resolve the jmp destination
 4. If the jmp destination leads to an absolute jmp it follows it and prints the result (module + offset)